 Street food on your mind?
-Come out of any station in Mumbai and vada-batata is beckoning you to gobble it; or straddle down the streets of Kolkatta and it is impossible to deny yourself the flavour of puchkas.
-We dare to take a stride down the Chandni Chowk and stay away from those Chole Bature perfected over generations.
+Come out of any station in Mumbai and vada-batata is beckoning you to devour it, or straddle down the streets of Kolkatta and fail horribly at denying yourself the flavour of puchkas.
+We dare you to take a stride down Chandni Chowk and stay away from those Chole Bature, made with recipes perfected over generations.

-If Madhuri Dixit and Anil Kapoor sang praises of batata vada there must be something to it.
-Known as the Indian hamburger, this street food is Mumbaiker’s favourite grab.
-Don’t go by its humble looks, this ‘Best of the West’ of goodness has been a saviour of the hungry since long.
-It is filled with boiled potatoes that are tempered to perfection with lime juice squeezed in it and then dipped into besan atta batter.
-The latter too is seasoned with haldi, salt, cumin and asafetida.
+If Madhuri Dixit and Anil Kapoor sang praises of batata vada, there must be something to it.
+Known as the Indian hamburger, this street food is a Mumbaiker’s favourite grab.
+Don’t go by its humble looks, this ‘Best of the West’ street snack has been a saviour of the hungry for ages.
+It is filled with boiled potatoes that are tempered to perfection with a squeeze of lime and then dipped into a besan atta batter.
+The latter too is seasoned with haldi, salt, cumin, and asafetida.

-Once ready, the ball-of-delight is then deep fried till it is crispy from the outside but moist and soft from the inside.
-The vada is then sandwiched in a pav which has sweet-sour chutney or spicy applied to it.
-Two green chillies fried are given as an accompaniment for you to bite and feel the thrill of it all.
+Once ready, the ball-of-delight is deep-fried till it is crispy from the outside but moist and soft from the inside.
+The vada is then sandwiched in a pav and sweet-sour or spicy chutney is slathered on top.
+Two fried green chillies are given as an accompaniment for those who like it extra hot.

 Pani puri: An extra zing for your taste buds

-This favourite chaat is known to have originated from the ancient city of Magadh In South Bihar.
-It is adorned with monikers such as phucka (Kolkatta), golgappa, golpuchka (Delhi), pani-puri (Mumbai).
+Pani puri is known to have originated from the ancient city of Magadh In South Bihar.
+It is adorned with monikers such as phucka (Kolkatta), golgappa, golpuchka (Delhi), and pani-puri (Mumbai).
 This lip-smacking favourite has many twists today.
-You get puri dipped in alcohol or tweaked with varieties of chutney, dahi, without the watery dip.
+You get puri dipped in alcohol or tweaked with varieties of chutney, dahi, and more.

-A quintessential snack of Kolkatta, this puffed rice tasty is a version of the popular bhel with a Bengali spin to it.
-It is made up of boiled aloo, peanuts, cucumber, tomato, lemon zest, and the dribble of mustard oil to give it the Eastern flavour.
+A quintessential snack of Kolkatta, this puffed rice snack is a version of the popular bhel with a Bengali spin to it.
+It is made up of boiled aloo, peanuts, cucumber, tomato, lemon zest, and a dribble of mustard oil to give it that East-Indian touch.

-Dash of dry spices, chilli powder and amchoor powder is added and packed in a paper cone.
-Finally, the snack is garnished with cut coriander to give it that unbeatable aroma.
-Many times the ingredients are pre-mixed and you can ask for your version.
+A dash of dry spices like chilli powder and amchoor powder is added for that extra zing.
+Packed in a paper cone, the snack is finally garnished with cut coriander to give it that fresh aroma.
+It makes for the perfect 4 pm snack.

 Pav-bhaji: Haanji, it is drool-worthy!